karryvrcs/TutoorPrivacy/tutoor_privacy_policy_en.md

 ## 3. Security Measures
 To ensure your data security, Tutoor employs the following mechanisms:
 * **Local Storage:** Your data remains on your device.
+* **Data Transmission:** Your data utilizes end-to-end encryption technology during transmission to iCloud, in compliance with Apple's security standards.
 * **iCloud Backup:** When iCloud is enabled, data is transferred to Apple’s encrypted cloud.
 Data is protected by Apple’s industry-leading security technology during transmission and storage.

 ---